Two ducks on a rock in the water on Isle Royale

 • A deep commitment to sustainable practices and conservation

-Combine skills from out in the field and in the lab with technology to assess environmental data and inform decisions that lead to positive changes in our environment.
-Our world needs ecology professionals with a mindset geared toward a changing climate, ecosystem management, and sustainability.
+Ecologists combine what they learn in the field and in the lab with technology to assess environmental data and inform decisions that lead to positive changes in our environment.
+Ecology professionals typically have a mindset geared toward climate change response, ecosystem management, and sustainability.

 What Tasks Do Ecologists Do?